How to Convert Your Great Ideas into Customer Value - GrowinBytes Ed. 107

 We've all seen some variation of the pick-a-quadrant approach to idea prioritization.

-Each column was a key point that had to be fully explored before taking any action on the project.
+Each column was a key point that had to be fully explored before jumping headfirst into the project.

 As inventor, engineer, businessman and patent-holder Charles Kettering once said, "A problem well-stated is a problem half-solved."